MathieuBuisson/MathieuBuisson.github.io/_drafts/trigger-octopus-removal-azure.md

 So in this article, we'll look at how to do exactly that, by leveraging 2 powerful Azure services :
   - **Azure Automation** : SASS offering to run and manage scripts, workflows and configuration management
-  - **Azure Event Grid** : enables apps, Azure services, and 3rd-party services to emit and subscribe to lightweight notifications
+  - **Azure Event Grid** : enables apps, Azure services, and 3rd-party services to emit and subscribe to notifications

 ## Runbook To Remove a Machine From an Octopus Server